ABOUT

 Abstract Drawings

-The artist returned to abstract drawing in the 2020s as a base for her new, structured oil pastel paintings.
-Other, figurative style drawings created in the 1990s included portraits.
+The original ‘Window‘ series also included twenty abstract drawings created in in charcoal, pencil and pastels.
+The artist returned to abstract drawing later on in the 2020s, as a base for her new, structured oil pastel paintings.
+Figurative style drawings in the 1990s included portraits.

 Abstract Photography

 Alongside abstract paintings in the early 1990s the artist created a series of hand printed by the artist abstract photographs, ‘The Magic Breakfast’, that subsequently was awarded 1st prize in a national photography competition.
-This series is in the artist private collection.

-The Magic Breakfast (Mirror), b/w hand printed photograph, 1990
+Magic Breakfast, b/w hand printed photograph, 1990

 *